General

 Decree Law 13/2017, implemented by L 46/2017 designated the specialised section of the Civil Courts as competent to decide on appeals against transfer decisions.[46]

-- In case applicants are accommodated when notified about the transfer decision, territorial jurisdiction is determined on the basis of the place of the centres are located, and therefore fall within the specialised sections of the territorially competent Civil Courts.[44]
+- In case applicants are accommodated when notified about the transfer decision, territorial jurisdiction is determined based on where the centres are located and therefore fall within the specialised sections of the territorially competent Civil Courts.[47]

 - In case of appeals brought by people not accommodated at the time they were notified with the transfer decision, jurisdiction is that of the Civil Court of Rome.